Elvis Presley Souvenir Photo Album (EPE, 1956) aka “The Second Tour Book”

 Two copies of the Tour Book are clearly visible but there are actually three Tour Books in this photograph.
 Can you spot the third one?

-It must have been quite an experience for these two innocent looking boys who went to see an Elvis Presley show but all of a sudden found themselves cornered by an overload of female hormones.
+It must have been quite an experience for these two innocent looking boys who went to see an Elvis Presley show but found themselves cornered by an overload of female hormones.

 The front rows were usually packed with screaming teenage girls.
 But what about the three guys we see in the third row?
 They seem to be enjoying themselves, applauding their way through a wild 1957 Elvis Presley gig.